Mike-Savin/grunt-angular-build/README.md

 * runs
 * services

-(model and service are just other names than factory, but it's the same)
+All listed folders are able to place appropriate Angular files in it (`model` and `service` are just other names for `factory`).

-Files in listed directories should look like this:
+Files in folders should look like this:

 ```js
 var <controller/directive/etc name> = function (/* list of dependencies, e.g. $scope */) {